Siimon13/PAS-Health/README.md

 Making a new form requires you to add a valid form to form.py [Read More](https://docs.djangoproject.com/en/1.10/topics/forms/)

 If you want to use a database, use model.py [Read More](https://docs.djangoproject.com/en/1.10/topics/db/models/)

+Database code is added, Database can take sql injections by using raw() [Read More](https://docs.djangoproject.com/en/1.10/topics/db/sql/)

+Using Bootstrap for CSS